weiping-bj/SCP-Workaround-in-AWS-ChinaRegions/README-ENG.md

 [中文](README.md) ｜ English

-[Mar 25, 2019](https://aws.amazon.com/about-aws/whats-new/2019/03/service-control-policies-enable-fine-grained-permission-controls/?nc1=h_ls)，AWS released [Service Control Policie (SCP)](https://docs.aws.amazon.com/zh_cn/organizations/latest/userguide/orgs_manage_policies_scps.html) feature.
+[Mar 25, 2019](https://aws.amazon.com/about-aws/whats-new/2019/03/service-control-policies-enable-fine-grained-permission-controls/?nc1=h_ls)，AWS released [Service Control Policies (SCP)](https://docs.aws.amazon.com/zh_cn/organizations/latest/userguide/orgs_manage_policies_scps.html) feature.
 This offers central control over the maximum available permissions for all accounts in your organization.

 Till April 2021, the two AWS regions in mainland China (BJS, ZHY) do not support SCP functionality.
 An workaround solution of SCP functionality in BJS and ZHY is discussed below.
 This solution has the following features: